 On most appliances you can find the wattage on it's nameplate.
 To calculate the kilowatts used by an appliance, divide the wattage by 1,000.
 So a 200 watt appliance would be 200 divided by 1,000 or 0.2 kilowatts.
 A 1,500 watt hair dryer would use 1.5 kilowatts.Slow Cookers and Energy Usage

 Depending on the size of your slow-cooker compared to the size of your stove; you may be using almost twice as much energy to cook in your slow-cooker.
-The simplest explanation is that your oven cycles on and off, while your slow-cooker cooks, "with no more energy than a light bulb", but it does so continuously, and that adds up.Dishwashing Costs and Other Questions
+The simplest explanation is that your oven cycles on and off, while your slow-cooker cooks, "with no more energy than a light bulb", but it does so continuously, and that adds up.Older Appliances and Homes

 I rent a house from a friend.
 The house belonged to her mother, who passed away recently.
 It has ancient electric appliances that I'm sure are costing me plenty on my monthly bill.
 Since we're probably not going to replace them any time soon, I'm looking for help on how to conserve as much as possible with these old appliances, especially the water heater.
 Any suggestions?Your Washing Machine and the Environment